CompPhysics/ComputationalPhysics/README.md

 * _Keras_:https://keras.io/ is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano
 * And many more such as _pytorch_:https://pytorch.org/,  _Theano_:https://pypi.org/project/Theano/ etc

+## Textbooks

+_Recommended textbooks_:
+- Morten Hjorth-Jensen, Introduction to Computational Physics, IoP, in press.
+The version from 2015 at https://github.com/CompPhysics/ComputationalPhysics/blob/master/doc/Lectures/lectures2015.pdf will be updated shortly.
+- Philipp O.J.
+Scherer, Computational Physics, Simulation of Classical and Quantum Systems, https://link.springer.com/book/10.1007/978-3-319-00401-3 (can be downloaded for free if you are connected with a UiO IP-number).

+## Face coverings.
+As of now this is not required, but the situation may change.
+If face covering will be required during the semester, we will fill in more details.

+## Physical distancing
+We will be practicing physical distancing in the classroom dedicated to the lab sessions.
+Thus, everybody should maintain at least one meter distance between themselves and others (excluding those with whom they live).
+This applies to all aspects of the classroom setting, including seating arrangements, informal conversations, and dialogue between teachers and students.

 ## Personal Hygiene
 All participants attending the laboratory sessions must maintain proper hygiene and health practices, including: